openebs-archive/openebs-docs/docs/cstor_add_disks_to_spc.md

    errors: No known data errors
    ```

-10. Add the new disk to the pool by adding `disk-id` which is obtained in step 3.
+11. Add the new disk to the pool by adding `disk-id` which is obtained in step 3.
 For the `disk-id`, it requires only the name of the device, not the full path that found in the disk description.
-For example, in case of example output in step 3, use `scsi-0Google_PersistentDisk_ranjith-disk2` as `DISK_I`D in below command.
+For example, in case of example output in step 3, use `scsi-0Google_PersistentDisk_ranjith-disk2` as `DISK_ID` in below command.

     ```
     kubectl -n openebs exec -it <POOL_POD_NAME> -c cstor-pool -- zpool add <POOL_NAME> <DISK_ID>